NAIRN AND NAIRNSHIRE COMMUNITY PARTNERSHIP (NNCP)

-The Nairn and Nairnshire Community Partnership was set up following the Community Empowerment Act 2015.
+The Nairn and Nairnshire Community Partnership was set up following the introduction of the Community Empowerment (Scotland) Act 2015.

-The places where we spend our time have an important impact on our lives.
-The way a place looks, functions and feels can influence our health and wellbeing, and the opportunities we have access to.
-Improving the quality of places can help to tackle inequalities.
+The places where we spend our time have a positive impact on our lives.
+The look, feel and functions of an area can influence our mental/physical health and wellbeing Improving the quality of our area can help tackle inequalities.

-Understanding the existing and potential strengths of a place can ensure that resources are targeted to where they are most needed.
+Understanding the existing and potential strengths of a place can ensure that resources are targeted to where they are required.

 If you require assistance, further information as to the work of the Partnership or how the Partnership may be able to assist you, please contact the Partnership below.